victordandolini/victordandolini/README.md

   <li>Education and Respect (This doesn't even need to be commented)</li>
  </ul>

-Feel free to call me and get to know in my repositories some projects used as a study, I'm always available and wanting to make friends, especially in the Tech area!
+<p>Feel free to call me and get to know in my repositories some projects used as a study, I'm always available and wanting to make friends, especially in the Tech area!</p>

 ##